Brachioradial Pruritus – Neuropathic itch

 Exacerbated by exposure to bright sunlight or ultraviolet radiation (UVR), and is associated with degenerative changes in the cervical spine.

 As I state throughout this article, cases of Brachioradial pruritus are thought to be rare, and when a case is considered strange and rare enough it is published in a medical journal.
 We are finding these cases to be more common in our patient population and these people’s stories well match the examples from independent clinics published in the medical literature.
 That being a terrible itch with no diagnosis and no effective treatment.

 This is a case history presented by doctors at the Beth Israel Deaconess Medical Center, Department of Anesthesia, Critical Care, and Pain Medicine, Harvard Medical School.
 It was published in the medical journal Case Reports in Women’s Health.
 (2) Here are the case and summary explanatory notes:

-Diagnosis is difficult and is usually delayed for two-three years.
+Diagnosis is difficult and is usually delayed for two to three years.

 “Brachioradial pruritus is a specific subtype of neuropathic pruritus that commonly presents in women.
 This condition is a type of neurological itch that mostly involves the dorsal forearm.
 It is more common in fair-skinned females, is exacerbated by exposure to bright sunlight or ultraviolet radiation (UVR), and is associated with degenerative changes in the cervical spine.
 Diagnosis is difficult, and is usually delayed for two-three years.”

 A patient who suffered brachioradial pruritus for many years and was misdiagnosed by multiple specialists

 “(In this case history the doctors describe) a patient who suffered brachioradial pruritus for many years and was misdiagnosed by multiple specialists until she presented to our pain clinic.
 The patient had undergone invasive diagnostic testing by previous specialists but this had not led to a diagnosis.
 After a thorough history and exam, the diagnosis of brachioradial pruritus was considered and the patient was treated with anticonvulsant medications, as these have been shown to be effective in this condition.
 This case is of interest to all physicians treating female patients as consideration of this diagnosis can avoid unnecessary invasive diagnostic testing.”